garrickdabbs/SFM-Graph-Service/suite/SFMSuiteDesignProposal.md

 ## Introduction ##
 The **Social Fabric Matrix (SFM)** is a holistic methodology for mapping complex social, economic, and institutional systems.
 It defines a network of system entities (such as cultural values, beliefs, technologies, institutions, etc.) and the relationships or flows (“deliveries”) between them [[1]](#1).
 By capturing these interconnections, SFM helps analysts identify feedback loops and understand how changes in one part of an organization or society can ripple through the whole system.
 However, building and analyzing an SFM by hand (traditionally using spreadsheets and written documentation) can be cumbersome.
-To address this, we propose a suite of software tools and services that implement the SFM framework for organizations.
+To address this, I propose a suite of software tools and services that implement the SFM framework for organizations.
 This suite will provide a detailed, extensible codebase with ready-to-use entities for **data modeling**, **relationship mapping**, **graph-based analysis**, **visualization**, and **simulation**.
 The following proposal outlines the design and features of this SFM software suite, with code examples and references to existing methodologies and libraries.

 ---